About

 Hi!
 My name is Lin.
 I am a PhD student at the Max Planck Institute for Security and Privacy (MPI-SP) where I am supervised by Asia Biega in the Responsible Computing Group.

-My research investigates how consent and data collection can be more responsible, human-centred, and applicable to advances in technology.
+My research investigates how consent and data collection can be more responsible, human-centred, and keep up with advances in technology.
 I study this in two ways:

-1) improving pre-existing consent and data collection systems (e.g., GDPR), and
+1) improving and learning from pre-existing consent and data collection systems (e.g., GDPR) (see my previous works [1], [2], [3]),

-2) envisioning more responsible ways of collecting data in present and future AI systems where traditional forms of consent may not work.
+2) envisioning more responsible ways of collecting data in present and future AI systems where traditional forms of consent may not work (I'm excited to soon share the projects I'm working on!), and

 I collaborate with researchers across computer science, tech policy, and law for broader societal and regulatory impact.
 I have presented my work, and have engaged with privacy and AI ethics stakeholders across Europe and North America such as the Future of Privacy Forum, French Data Protection Authority, and NOYB.
 My work has also won the Council of Europe's 2024 Rodotà Award for an original and innovative contribution to data protection, and has been featured in an AI Ethics Brief from the Montreal Institute of AI Ethics.